 Anxiety after a breakup is completely normal.
 Breakups often lead to a lot of change, which can make people feel uncomfortable and uncertain.
-One of the most helpful things to do if you’re having anxiety after a breakup is to acknowledge how you are feeling and try not to avoid the emotions you’re having.
+Acknowledging your emotions, rather than avoiding them, is often one of the most effective ways to manage post-breakup anxiety.

 Would You Like to Have Less Anxiety?